matteoserva/memory_efficient_dreambooth/README.md

 # notes
     the original source is from https://github.com/ShivamShrirao/diffusers
     I used this revision of the xformers library pip install git+https://github.com/facebookresearch/xformers@1d31a3a#egg=xformers
-    Tested on a nvidia 3060 12G
+    Tested on a nvidia 3060 12G.
+    My machine:
+        debian linux,
+        64GB of ram,
+        a nvidia 3060 as the main gpu for the desktop, a secondary nvidia 1060 6G.

 # DreamBooth training example